topapizza/calculator/README.md

-My phone had a calculator. it just had one problem: i didn't make it. so i made my own calculator to flex on my friends
+My phone had a calculator. it just had one problem: i didn't make it. so i made my own calculator to flex on my friends and maths teacher.
 :D